Electromagnetic transition form factors of nucleons from the hard-wall AdS/QCD model: Nucleons in hard-wall model

 It is favorable to solve this equation in terms of Fourier components:

-were the $4D$ spinors satisfy the free Dirac equation:
+where the $4D$ spinors satisfy the free Dirac equation:

 Here $p$ denotes $p=|p|=\sqrt{p^{2}}$ for a time-like four-momentum $p$.
-Then the Dirac equation (\ref{4}) will be written as equations for the profile functions $F_{1,2L,R}$:
+Then the Dirac equation (\ref{12}) will be reduced to equations for the profile functions $\phi_{1,2L,R}$ [35]:

-Extra components of these spinors are eliminated by the UV and IR boundary conditions \cite{9,10} imposed on the $N_{1,2}$ spinors.
-The mass eigenvalues of the Kaluza-Klein modes depend on which profile vanishes at the IR boundary $F_{R}(z_{0})=0$.
-Solutions to the equations (\ref{7}) are expressed in terms of Bessel functions $J_{2,3}$ \cite{11,12}:
+Extra components of these spinors are eliminated by the UV and IR boundary conditions [3] and normalizability analysis.
+The mass eigenvalues corresponding to the Kaluza-Klein modes are determined by the IR boundary condition $\phi_{R}(z_{m})=0$.
+Solutions to the equations (\ref{15}) are expressed in terms of Bessel functions $J_{2,3}$ [35, 37]:

-where $c_{1,2}^{n}$ are constants were found from the normalization conditions and are equal \cite{12}:
+where $c_{1,2}^{n}$ are constants were found from the normalization conditions and are equal [37]:

 Here, $ M_{n}$ is the mass spectrum of the Kaluza-Klein modes corresponding to the ground and excited states of the boundary nucleons.
-This spectrum $M_{n}$ is expressed in terms of zeros $\alpha_{n}^{(3)}$ of the Bessel function $J_{3}$:
+The spectrum $M_{n}$ is expressed in terms of zeros $\alpha_{n}^{(3)}$ of the Bessel function $J_{3}$: